SchildCode/VBA-PRNGs/README.md

 * Use **PCG32** for those PRNG tasks requiring maximum statistical quality, those to be published scientifically.
 The source code is in file [PCG32_module.bas](https://github.com/SchildCode/VBA-PRNGs/blob/main/PCG32_module.bas).

 Code of the remaining PRNGs is in file [otherPRNGs_module.bas](https://github.com/SchildCode/VBA-PRNGs/blob/main/otherPRNGs_module.bas).<br>
+The above [TestU01](https://en.wikipedia.org/wiki/TestU01) test results are from the specific VBA code in this GitHub repositry.
 My code for testing all the PRNGs on both ENT and the TestU01 test batteries (SmallCrush, Crush & BigCrush) are included in file tests_module.bas.